jlavendtt/Jesse-Lavendt-portfolio/README.md

 ### Caching system

 * Created synthetic memory representation with virtual memory, physical memory, and a cahce This system was able to perform virtual memory to physical memory translation, page-fault representations, and caching based on least recently used algorithm.

+## Side Projects

+* Recreated the popular game of Pig.
+* Recreated the classic game of Pong using the unity engine.